5 Highlights for “Worship” by Elder D. Todd Christofferson

 See also Teaching Helps

-Elder Christofferson’s General Conference talk, “Worship,” was sublime.
-It was dynamic, accessed the powers of heaven, and called them down right in front of us.
+Elder Christofferson’s General Conference talk, “Worship,” was sublime and dynamic.
+He accessed the powers of heaven and called them down right in front of us.

 You can find his full talk here.
 Unless you opt to spend a lot of time on a particular quote, try to pick around 2 questions per quote.
 Choose the questions that resonate the most with you and make a meaningful discussion for your group of personalities.
 These highlights and questions fit with Lesson Template 1 or Template 2.
 You can also check out several other General Conference Talks with 5 Highlights.